qala-io/java-beginner-course/docs/programme/java-basics.md

 * Read about how console input and output is done in Java programs under the hood ([link](./articles/io-sockets.md))

 It's very rare for Java devs to create interactive console apps, but we can't go straight to web apps because it's going to be too much.
 We'll first build lower layers and then eventually implement a web interface.

+# Step5: Packaging your app

+JAR files are convenient for distributing Java software or libraries.
+Libraries - are pieces of code that someone else wrote and published, and now you can download it and use it as if it were a part of your project.

+* Read about jar files, create an executable jar file - it should run the code above via `java -jar myapp.jar`
+* Try to unpack JAR file with `jar` and Unzip utilities